 Representative Results:

-As shown in figure 1B, we decellularized the porcine jejunal segment with preserved tubular structures of the capillary network.
+As shown in figure 1B, we decellularized the porcine jejunal segment (about 2 m in length and 20 mm in diameter) with preserved tubular structures of the capillary network.
 After chemical, enzymatic and mechanical decellularization, we obtained a collagen I/ III scaffold, which can be used for 3D cell culture.
 A Feulgen test was performed to demonstrate the purity (no DNA remnants) of the matrix (data not shown).

 Figure 2A and 2B show the static culture of SIS-Muc secured by the cell crowns.
-We fixed the SIS-Muc in an in-house designed bioreactor (Figure 2C) for dynamic culture.
+We fixed the SIS-Muc in an in-house designed bioreactor (figure 2C) for dynamic culture.
 Figure 2D illustrates the simulated dynamic flow through the chamber of the bioreactor.
 The bioreactor is placed in a self-constructed incubator system and connected with a peristaltic pump.
 This setup allows a dynamic culture with either pressure-regulated pulsatile flow or constant flow.

-Figure 3A shows the triple culture of tumor cells S462 and primary fibroblasts on the apical side of SIS-Muc and mvEC on the basolateral side.
-The identification of different cell types is possible by staining cell-type specific markers, such as von Willebrand factor to label mvEC (Figure 3B).
-The p53-positive S462 cells can be distinguished from the p53-negative primary fibroblasts (Figure 3C) and the 3D distribution of cells can be analyzed.
-Figure 4 shows staining’s equivalent to Figure 3 of the dynamically cultured triple culture.
+Figure 3 gives an overview of the statically cultured S462 tumor cell line in 2D monoculture (figure 3A) and in 3D coculture (figure 3B-D).
+Figure 3B shows the triple culture of tumor cells S462 and primary fibroblasts on the apical side of SIS-Muc (former inner lumen side) and mvEC on the basolateral side (former serosa side).
+The identification of different cell types is possible by staining cell-type specific markers, such as von Willebrand factor to label mvEC (figure 3C).
+The p53-positive S462 cells can be distinguished from the p53-negative primary fibroblasts (figure 3D) and the 3D distribution of cells can be analyzed.
+Figure 4 shows stainings equivalent to figure 3 of the dynamically cultured triple culture.

 Tables and Figures:

 Figure 1: DECELLULARIZATION SET-UP.
-(A) Bioreactor set-up for decellularizing the BioVaSc, (B) Decellularized BioVaSc.
+(A) Bioreactor and pump set-up for decellularizing the BioVaSc, monitored by a PC.
+(B) Decellularized BioVaSc in glass tank.
+The lumen and the arterial inlet are connected to the adapters.

 Figure 2: OVERVIEW OF THE DIFFERENT CULTURE SET-UPS.
-(A) CAD section view of static culture system in Microtiter well plate, (B) metal inserts for static culture, (C) flow simulation of dynamic culture, (D) bioreactor for dynamic culture.
+(A) CAD section view of static culture system in Microtiter well plate, (B) metal inserts for static culture, (C) medium flow simulation (velocity field [m/s]) for dynamic culture of the upper lid of the flow bioreactor, (D) flow bioreactor for dynamic culture connected to the peristaltic pump.

 Figure 3: OVERVIEW OF THE IMMUNOHISTOLOGICAL CHARACTERIZATION OF THE STATIC 3D TUMOR MODEL.
-(A) H&E stain of the statically cultured 3D triple culture, arrows mark endothelial cells, (B) immunohistological staining for von Willebrand factor, (C) immunohistological staining for p53.
+(A) Hematoxylin stain of the statically cultured 2D mono culture of S462 cells on a permanox slide, (B) H&E stain of the statically cultured 3D triple culture, arrows mark endothelial cells, (C) immunohistological staining for von Willebrand factor, (D) immunohistological staining for p53.

 Figure 4: OVERVIEW OF THE IMMUNOHISTOLOGICAL CHARACTERIZATION OF THE DYNAMIC 3D TUMOR MODEL.
 (A) H&E stain of the dynamically cultured 3D triple culture, arrows mark endothelial cells, (B) immunohistological staining for von Willebrand factor, (C) immunohistological staining for p53.